-Most of the patients in our study were adults in the age group> 45 years as reported in other previous studies23- 25.
-A possible cause of adults at higher risk is the high prevalence of of systemic diseases that compromise immunity and negligence of oral hygiene26.
-The male to female ratio presented in our study is 1.2: 1, which is consistent with most of the previous reported studies 26-28.
-This possibility may be due to the reason why women tend to improve oral health and more frequently seek oral health care22.
+Most of the patients in the current study were adults in the >45 years age group as reported in other previous studies23-25.
+A possible cause of adults at higher risk is the high rate of systemic diseases that compromise immunity and negligence of oral hygiene26.
+The male to female ratio presented in our study is 1.2: 1, which is consistent with the majority of the earlier reported studies26-28.
+This possibility may be due to the reason why women tend to improve oral health and more frequently search for oral health care22.
+In this study, Gram-positive bacteria were isolated more repeatedly than Gram-negative bacteria as the origin of dental abscess by 75% versus 10% for Gram-negative bacteria (Table 3).
+This result is in agreement with a study conducted in Spain of 68% and 30% for Gram-positive and Gram-negative bacteria, respectively29.
+In addition, this result was lower than that recognized in Brazil, which indicates that Gram-positive bacteria account for 96.6% of patients30.
+Additionally, S. aureus is the dominant bacteria isolated in our study which account for 60.7% of the total microorganisms isolated (Table 3).